AdamRJensen/adamrjensen.github.io/posts/staying_safe_on_github.md

 Here's what that looked like afterward:
 ![github secrets example](/images/github_secrets.png)

-This step is, however, not sufficient as the variables also have to be called in the workflow's `.yaml` file:
+Once the GitHub Secrets have been set, they need to be exported as environment variables during the build step in the workflow's `.yaml` file:

 ```
     # Build the book